The Bylaws of the Pennsylvania State Mayors' Association

 The President shall establish, subject to the approval of the Executive Board, additional ad hoc committees as are determined to be necessary to carry out the policies and programs of or to further the purpose of, the Association.

-ARTICLE VIII - EXECUTIVE BOARD
+ARTICLE VII - EXECUTIVE BOARD

 Section A - Number.